oyyd/encryptsocks/README.md

 Shadowsocks is a light weight and efficient tunnel proxy and __nodejs is a very good choice to achieve both flexibility and good performance in this situation__.

-And I have found that many of who are familiar with [shadowsocks-nodejs](https://github.com/shadowsocks/shadowsocks-nodejs) may be curious about the memory usage in so that I have finished some simple benchmark to .
+And I have found that many of who are familiar with [shadowsocks-nodejs](https://github.com/shadowsocks/shadowsocks-nodejs) may be curious about the memory usage in so that I have finished some simple benchmark to measure their behaviors.

+### Benchmark

+You get see the benchmark details [here](benchmark/README.md) and even test your own shadowsocks implementation.

-After some simple benchmarks comparing both the node and python implementation, my conclusion is:
+After some simple benchmarks that compare both the node and python implementation, my conclusion is:

 1. Node has a different GC strategy but it's, of course, able to keep thousands of connections with a reasonable memory usage.
 [It's not a bug, it's a conscious time/space trade-off](https://github.com/nodejs/node-v0.x-archive/issues/4525).